Discover the historic Reims Cathedral © French Moments

 Floor map of Reims cathedral © French Moments

 By size, Reims Cathedral is quite an extraordinary construction.
-It had to accommodate huge crowds.
-Hence its gigantic dimensions: a surface area of 6,650 m2 and a length of 122m.
+It had to accommodate massive crowds.
+Hence, its gigantic dimensions: a surface area of 6,650 m2 and a length of 122m.

 Facts and Figures:

-The following facts and figures shows why the cathedral Notre-Dame de Reims ranks among the greatest churches of France.
+The following facts and figures show why the cathedral Notre-Dame de Reims ranks among the greatest churches in France.

 • Total length: 149.17 m (Amiens: 145 m, Notre-Dame de Paris: 130 m)